noyhrynban/Starship-Engine-Sound-Machine/README.md

 I went the extra mile to figure out all of the extra assets and such to make this work as a Web Application on iOS.

-To try it out click the image after going here: https://ryanharper.net/Starship-Engine-Sound-Machine/
+To try it out simply click the image after going here: https://ryanharper.net/Starship-Engine-Sound-Machine/